toolboc/IoTEdge-DevOps/README.md

 ![Queue Build Definition](/content/BuildSuccessVSTS.PNG)

 With a successful build definition in place, we can now enforce continuous integration by applying a branch policy to the master branch.
-Start by selecting "Code" => "Branches" then click the "..." on the row for the master branch and select "Branch policies".
+Start by selecting "Repos" => "Branches" then click the "..." on the row for the master branch and select "Branch policies".

 ![Select Branch Policy](/content/SelectBranchPolicyVSTS.PNG)